linaresrivas/linaresrivas/README.md

 ### 🚀 About

-I'm a **Tech OG** with 17+ years transforming businesses through AI, cloud, and data analytics.
+I'm a **Tech OG** with experience, partners and techies transforming and innovating businesses through AI, cloud, and data analytics.
 My career spans oil, retail, pharmaceuticals, telecommunications, and government — delivering multimillion-dollar impact by turning bold visions into production systems.

 Today I lead **[GL-Solutions.AI](https://github.com/GL-Solutions-AI)**, where we design and deliver systems where **explainability, auditability, and privacy** are first-class requirements, not afterthoughts.